Terms of Service

 A) Suspension

-We may suspend or restrict access immediately if we reasonably believe your use creates security, legal, operational, payment, fraud, data protection, third-party, or service-integrity risk.
-Where reasonable, we will notify you and work to restore access once the issue is resolved.
+We may immediately restrict or suspend the affected access if we reasonably believe your use creates a serious security, legal, operational, payment, fraud, data-protection, third-party or service-integrity risk.
+Where reasonable, we will explain the issue and work with you to restore access once it is resolved.

 B) Termination by you